openobserve/openobserve-docs/docs/storage.md

 Default helm chart released after Feb 23, 2024 use [cloudnative-pg](https://cloudnative-pg.io/) to create a postgres cluster (primary + replica) which is used as the metastore. these instances provide great HA capability and backup and restore is much easier too in case its required.

-### DynamoDB

-`ZO_META_STORE=dynamodb`

-If you are in AWS and want to have a great managed service for metadata store, you can use DynamoDB.

 ### MySQL

 `ZO_META_STORE=mysql`